-List of Companies Boycotting Facebook for the #StopHateForProfit Campaign
+These Companies Are Boycotting Facebook for the #StopHateForProfit Campaign

-Facebook has been suffering major losses over the past few weeks as companies are taking part in a boycott against advertising on all of the company’s platforms, including Instagram.
+Facebook has been suffering major losses over the past month as companies have been taking part in a boycott against advertising on all of the company’s platforms, including Instagram.
 CEO Mark Zuckerberg has lost over $7.2 billion USD in net worth, while the social media giant’s share fell by 8.3 percent.

-Scroll down below for a list of companies that have pledged to take part in the #StopHateForProfit campaign.
+Scroll down below for a list of companies that have been taking part in the #StopHateForProfit campaign.

 Operating under the same parent company, adidas and Reebok announced on Monday that it would halt its Instagram and Facebook ads globally during July.
 The brands also pledged to provide guidelines in the future to hold “ourselves and every one of our partners accountable for creating and maintaining safe environments.”